 - All ingredients need to be a room temperature

 - Add the lemon juice to the milk, stir and set aside.

 - Line baking containers with parchment and/or grease and flour.

 - Prepare the aquafaba.
 Measure out the liquid from a can of beans and set aside.

-- Add all the dry ingredients into a large mixing bowl through a sifter.
+Add dry ingredients through a sieve

 Bake the cupcakes

 - Fill each cupcake well about ⅔ full.
 Bake the cupcakes at 14 minutes.

 - Cool cupcakes in the pan for 10 minutes, then remove and cool on a rack.